Pacho-rgb/Pacho-rgb/README.md

 ### Hi there 👋.
 I'm Boaz Okoth, a backend web developer with a specialization in PHP.
-I am interested in building large scale websites and web apps Currently, I'm learning JavaScript.
+I am interested in building large scale websites and web apps.
+Currently, I'm learning JavaScript.
-I'm currently open to collaborate on any project, specifically in PHP/Laravel How to reach me: Email: oumaboazokoth61@gmail.com; Phone: +254719286588
+I'm currently open to collaborate on any project, specifically in PHP/Laravel.
+How to reach me: Email: oumaboazokoth61@gmail.com; Phone: +254719286588

 <!--